-- 4.6.1 The Retail District is intended as an area for retail business which provides goods and services primarily for consumers arriving by automobile. - 4.6.2 The following principal uses are permitted in the Retail District, provided a site plan is approved by the Planning Board, and except for those uses that also require a special permit, as provided by section 4.6.3. - Small and medium retail sales establishments, but excluding sales of motor vehicles, and provided further that the square footage of all outdoor retail display areas utilized by such an establishment shall not exceed the lesser of ten percent (10%) of the square footage of the indoor retail space utilized by the establishment or five thousand (5,000) square feet. - (b) Consumer service establishments, but excluding filling stations and establishments for the service, storage, and repair of motor vehicles. - (c) Professional and business offices and services. - (d) Medical and dentistry clinics. - (e) Banks and credit unions without drive-through facilities. - (f) Historical, philanthropic, or charitable associations.
+4.6.1 The Retail District is intended as an area for retail business which provides goods and services primarily for consumers arriving by automobile.

+- 4.6.2 The following principal uses are permitted in the Retail District, provided a site plan is approved by the Planning Board, and except for those uses that also require a special permit, as provided by section 4.6.3. - (a) Small and medium retail sales establishments, but excluding sales of motor vehicles, and provided further that the square footage of all outdoor retail display areas utilized by such an establishment shall not exceed the lesser of ten percent (10%) of the square footage of the indoor retail space utilized by the establishment or five thousand (5,000) square feet. - (b) Consumer service establishments, but excluding filling stations and establishments for the service, storage, and repair of motor vehicles. - (c) Professional and business offices and services. - (d) Medical and dentistry clinics. - (e) Banks and credit unions without drive-through facilities. - (f) Historical, philanthropic, or charitable associations. - (g) Restaurants (other than formula fast food restaurants) without live entertainment. - (h) Large-scale solar photovoltaic (SPV) installations which may serve as the primary use or as a use which is accessory to a primary commercial use, subject to Site Plan Review approval by the Planning Board and pursuant to the requirements specified under Zoning Bylaw Sections 8.9.2 through 8.9.5 excepting that commercial SPVs under this section are by-right uses subject to Site Plan Review and not the Special Permit review specified under Section 8.9.1. - (i) Solar Photovoltaic (SPV) research laboratories and facilities. - 4.6.3 The following principal uses are permitted in the Retail District, provided a special permit is approved by the Planning Board . - (a) Office parks and shopping centers . - (b) Banks and credit unions with drive-through facilities. - (c) Research laboratories and facilities. - (d) Wholesale trade or sales establishments. - (e) Assembly or light manufacturing enterprises. - (f) Adult entertainment establishments subject to the provisions of section 7.9. - (g) Filling stations, and establishments for the repair and servicing of motor vehicles and for the retail distribution of petroleum products.

-- (g) Restaurants (other than formula fast food restaurants) without live entertainment. - 4.6.3 The following principal uses are permitted in the Retail District, provided a special permit is approved by the Planning Board . - (a) Office parks and shopping centers . - (b) Banks and credit unions with drive-through facilities. - (c) Research laboratories and facilities. - (d) Wholesale trade or sales establishments. - (e) Assembly or light manufacturing enterprises. - (f) Adult entertainment establishments subject to the provisions of section 7.9. - (g) Filling stations, and establishments for the repair and servicing of motor vehicles and for the retail distribution of petroleum products. - (h) Video or electronic game machines, except that no more than two (2) machines are allowed per building, facility, or lot. - (i) Dance halls and theaters, except that no more than one (1) theater is allowed per building, facility, or lot. - (j) Bars, taverns, and restaurants (other than formula fast food restaurants) with live entertainment. - (k) Registered Marijuana Dispensaries, except that such dispensaries may not be located within two hundred (200) feet of a day care facility, elementary or secondary school, or church or religious assembly. - (I) Fitness centers, indoor skating rinks, and other indoor recreational facilities, except that the floor area of such facilities may not exceed twenty thousand (20,000) square feet. - (m) Any development under section 4.6.2, whether or not developed in phases, that would create more than ten thousand (10,000) square feet of floor area, or more than 30 off-street parking spaces, or that would include accessory buildings, enclosed accessory uses, or off-street loading areas. - (n) Pharmacies with drive-through facilities.
+- (h) Video or electronic game machines, except that no more than two (2) machines are allowed per building, facility, or lot. - (i) Dance halls and theaters, except that no more than one (1) theater is allowed per building, facility, or lot. - (j) Bars, taverns, and restaurants (other than formula fast food restaurants) with live entertainment. - (k) Registered Marijuana Dispensaries, except that such dispensaries may not be located within two hundred (200) feet of a day care facility, elementary or secondary school, or church or religious assembly. - (I) Fitness centers, indoor skating rinks, and other indoor recreational facilities, except that the floor area of such facilities may not exceed twenty thousand (20,000) square feet. - (m) Any development under section 4.6.2, whether or not developed in phases, that would create more than ten thousand (10,000) square feet of floor area, or more than 30 off-street parking spaces, or that would include accessory buildings, enclosed accessory uses, or off-street loading areas. - (n) Pharmacies with drive-through facilities. - (o) marijuana retailers approved in accordance with the provisions of Section 4.13.